eugeniusz57/test-tweet/README.md

 such as filtering and sorting data, dynamic routing.
 It is designed to be scalable and maintainable, with a modular architecture that promotes code reusability.

+Installation

+---

+Clone the repository.
+Install the dependencies using npm install.
+Start the development server using npm run dev.
+Deployment

+---

+Run npm run build to create a production-ready build.
+Deploy the contents of the dist directory to your web server.